toverainc/willow-autocorrect/README.md

 ### This thing is all over the place...

 Sometimes "smart" is too smart and then dumb.
-WAC has an interface at `http://your_machine_ip:9000/docs` where you can run a search with various parameters.
+WAC has an interface at `http://your_machine_ip:9000/` where you can run a search with various parameters.
 The output provided is the raw result from typesense and very verbose.

-Search for "Turn-on eating room":
+Search for "turn-off the eating room":

 ```
 {
   "facet_counts": [],
-  "found": 6,
+  "found": 9,
   "hits": [
     {
       "document": {
+        "accuracy": 1,
-        "command": "turn on dining room.",
+        "command": "turn off dining room.",
-        "id": "5",
+        "id": "3",
-        "rank": 1,
+        "rank": 0.9,
-        "source": "autolearn"
+        "source": "autolearn",
+        "timestamp": 1700166884
       },
       "highlight": {
         "command": {
           "matched_tokens": [
             "turn",
-            "on",
+            "off",
             "room"
           ],
-          "snippet": "<mark>turn</mark> <mark>on</mark> dining <mark>room</mark>."
+          "snippet": "<mark>turn</mark> <mark>off</mark> dining <mark>room</mark>."
         }
       },
       "highlights": [